CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue

 \subsubsection{\textup{J150155.61-025728.4}}

 Figure~\ref{figure: 28001} shows the spectra (left panel) and the DESI Legacy Imaging Surveys DR9 image (right panel) of this system.
 The separation between images A and B is \(19.32\) arcsec.
-In the upper left panel, the spectrum convolve scale uses a kernel of five pixels.
 Both spectra are from DESI DR1, which yields automatic redshifts \(z_{A}=1.6438 \pm 0.0004\) and \(z_{B}=1.6475 \pm 0.0002\).

 The DESI Legacy Imaging Surveys DR9 image shows that a galaxy cluster or group possibly existed between images A and B. The brightest object situated between the two quasar images is a star.
 A galaxy immediately to its north has a spectroscopic redshift of \(0.89\) in DESI DR1.
 Two fainter red objects located west and northeast (close to image B) of this galaxy have photometric redshifts of \(0.921 \pm 0.075\) and \(0.923 \pm 0.17\) in the DESI Legacy Imaging Surveys DR9 catalogue.
 These three images are indicated by white circles in Figure~\ref{figure: 28001}.
 These measurements suggest that a galaxy group or cluster at \(z \simeq 0.89\) may reside in the central region and provide the gravitational potential necessary to produce the double quasar images.
 Deeper imaging will be required to confirm or rule out this possibility.